SAP/PyRFC/README.md

 ### Windows

-- [Visual C++ Redistributable Package for Visual Studio 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40784) is required for runtime, see [SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50](https://launchpad.support.sap.com/#/notes/2573790)
+- [Visual C++ Redistributable Package for Visual Studio 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40784) is required for run-time, see [SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50](https://launchpad.support.sap.com/#/notes/2573790)

-- Build toolchain for Python 3 requires [Microsoft C++ Build Tools](https://aka.ms/buildtools), the latest version recommended
+- Build toolchain for Python requires [Microsoft C++ Build Tools](https://aka.ms/buildtools), the latest version recommended

-- Build toolchain for Python 2 requires [Microsoft Visual C++ 9.0](http://aka.ms/vcpython27)

 - Due to a [change introduced with Python 3.8 for Windows](https://docs.python.org/3.8/whatsnew/3.8.html#bpo-36085-whatsnew), PATH directories are no longer searched for DLL.
 The SAP NWRFC SDK lib path is no longer required on PATH, for Python >= 3.8.